Villars-sur-Ollon: Summer activities

-Local attractions and sight seeing
+Local attractions and sightseeing

 For excursions, the attractive lakeside towns of Montreux, Évian, and Vevey are all close by and boat trips around Lac Leman are easily available.
 The imposing Aigle Castle built in the 12th century now houses the local Wine Museum.
-Chillon Castle, built in the 13th century on the banks of Lake Geneva, used to serve as a residence for the noble counts during the middle ages.
+Chillon Castle, built in the 13th century on the banks of Lake Geneva, used to serve as a residence for the noble counts during the Middle Ages.
 The Gruyère-Pays d'Enhaut National park is also nearby.